 Buckskin Joe, Colorado, also called Laurette, is a deserted ghost town that once served as the county seat of Park County, then a reborn attraction, and finally dismantled and moved to a private ranch.
-This once flourishing mining camp, located about two miles west of Alma, Colorado, got its start in 1859 when a prospector named Mr. Phillips filed a mining claim.
+This once flourishing mining camp, located about two miles west of Alma, Colorado, started in 1859 when a prospector named Mr. Phillips filed a mining claim.
 However, he didn’t think the claim looked rich, so he soon moved on.

-Phillips’ claim was soon taken over by a man named Joseph Higgenbottom, who was known for wearing buckskin clothing.
+Phillips’ claim was soon taken over by Joseph Higgenbottom, who was known for wearing buckskin clothing.
 As more miners came to the area, the camp took on the name of “Buckskin Joe.”

 Joe Higgenbottom soon traded his workings for a gun and a horse, gave up his water rights to pay a whiskey bill, and left for the mines of the San Juan Mountains.

-A short time later, rich claims were discovered in the vicinity and the news of the gold discovery quickly spread.
+A short time later, rich claims were discovered in the vicinity, and the news of the gold discovery quickly spread.
 By the spring of 1860, other miners began pouring into the mining camp.
-Sluice boxes were built and considerable gold was recovered from Buckskin Creek.
-To crush the soft ore from the load, the old Spanish method of arastras was employed at first, but later a mill was built.
-By September of 1860, all the claims in the district had been purchased and 2,000 men were working in the area.
+Sluice boxes were built, and considerable gold was recovered from Buckskin Creek.
+The old Spanish method of arrastra was employed at first, but later, a mill was built to crush the soft ore from the load.
+By September of 1860, all the claims in the district had been purchased, and 2,000 men were working in the area.

 The mining camp then blossomed into a town.
 Despite some attempts to officially name the settlement Laurette, a contraction of the first names of the only two women in the camp — sisters Laura and Jeanette Dodge, it continued to be called Buckskin Joe by most, and the name stuck.